WolframResearch/codeparser/README.md

 Generate.wl generates C++ and WL source code.

-Pack.wl builds the .paclet file.

-SystemID.wl prints $SystemID.

 The tables directory contains data for building AST.

-The wl directory contains WL source code.
+The AST directory contains WL source code.

 CMakeLists.txt is the CMake file for building AST.